arizonatribe/react-auth-wrapper/docs/Getting-Started/Overview.md

 Higher order components are extremely powerful tools for adding logic to your components and keeping them easy to understand.
 It is important, however, to apply HOCs in the proper place.
 Failure to do so can cause subtle bugs and performance problems in your code.

-In all of the following examples, we use the hoc `authWrapper`, but this advice applies for all HOCs (even ones not from redux-auth-wrapper).
+In all of the following examples, we use the hoc `authWrapper`, but this advice applies for all HOCs (even ones not from react-auth-wrapper).

 #### Safe to Apply